 Importantly, the index standards and scales used by different countries can be very different.
 For example, in the USA, the AQI scale ranges from 0-500 while in Hong Kong, it ranges from 1-10.

-7) What are the Common Challenges When it Comes to Monitoring Air Quality?
+7) What are the Challenges When it Comes to Monitoring Air Quality?

-There are a number of freely available sources of air quality data around the world but as we'll see, the methods used by these data providers are not without problems:
+There are a number of freely available sources of air quality data around the world but the methods used by these data providers are not without problems:

 Government Sensors Don't Report in Real-Time